Protea pruinosa: Habitat

-The plant only grows in a single specific type of habitat, called 'Swartberg altimontane sandstone fynbos'.
+The species only grows in a single specific type of habitat, called 'Swartberg altimontane sandstone fynbos'.
 It grows on the snow-clad ridges and the summits of mountains, where it is usually found growing on the occasional level areas, among rocks, at altitudes of 1,800 to 2,100 or 2,150 metres (in the original 1977 description).
 This is an area of Africa that regularly experiences snowfall, blizzards and harsh gales, where the topsoil is frozen from July to October, and where the ancient, infertile ground has had its nutrients leached and eroded out.
 It grows in quite deep soils which were derived from Table Mountain Sandstone.
 Lightning often strikes the mountains, and these strikes often cause wildfires.
 Wildfires usually occur every ten years or so in this region, although the plants are expected to require a longer period to reach a reproductive age.
 Although the plants are killed when fires pass through their land, the old flower heads remain intact and well-preserved for five to eight years afterward; the fires expose them when the leaves are immolated, and these large, charred discs are found between the clefts in the rocks of the montane landscape.